 The meat of the report are seven separate essays that tackle Iran’s military capabilities.
 A very brief introduction explains how the 2015 Joint Comprehensive Plan of Action (JCPOA) that lifted economic sanctions succeeded in empowering Iran.
 The possible outcomes this can unleash are enumerated so that the Persian Gulf states who will be confronting Iran’s growing influence know what they’re up against.

 In The Strategic Foundation of Iran’s Military Doctrine (p.5), Matthew McInnis picks apart the myth of Iran’s armed strength, which looks impressive on paper but in reality leaves much to be desired.
-This is because of the intentional separation of the Artesh, the regular armed forces, from the political organization known as the Revolutionary Gurads Corps or IRGCN.
+This stems from the intentional separation of the Artesh, the regular armed forces, from the political organization known as the Islamic Revolutionary Guard Corps or IRGC.
 McInnis notes that in the aftermath of JCPOA Tehran might attempt to rebuild its conventional arsenal and pivot away from “asymmetric” fighting.

 The next essay, Iran After Sanctions: Military Procurement and Force Structure Decisions (p.11), written by Michael Eisenstadt explains how Iran’s military evolved after the long war against Iraq.
 Lacking funds, it built up a missile arsenal for deterrence purposes and perfected irregular warfare techniques it’s now using in Iraq, Syria, and Yemen.
 But true modernization is elusive, Eisenstadt insists, because the costs of multinational arms deals is too much.
 This is painfully apparent in the lack of options for rebuilding the air force.
 Tehran compensates by stockpiling missiles, importing specific conventional weapon systems from Russia, exploring cyber capabilities, and further clandestine nuclear research.